RV AC Maintenance – How to find replacements, how to maintain and more

 The heat strip is placed inside the AIR CONDITIONER air electrical outlet box and is mounted just inside the air electrical outlet cover, connecting in the heat strip into a factory-provided receptacle.

-Controlling the RV air conditioner
+Controlling the RV air conditioner temperature setting

 RV Air Conditioner Maintenance Related Pages